- Chrome Browser

 - The Chromebook (hardware)

-- and of course, Google Docs should be thrown in here too
+- and of course, Google Drive should be thrown in here too

 From CNET: "Google Chrome has matured from a lightweight and fast browsing alternative into an innovative, standard-bearing browser that people love.
 It's powerful enough to drive its own operating system, Chrome OS.
 The browser that people can use today offers highly competitive features, including synchronization, autofill, and standards compliance, and maintains Google's reputation for building one of the fastest browsers available."
 To learn more about how it works, continue reading on the CNET site.